Tessa Kritikos, Ph.D.

 Center; and completed her post-doctoral fellowship at Loyola University Chicago.

-Her program of research seeks to understand and improve the psychological health of families experiencing stress as a result of trauma, medical conditions, or mental health concerns.
+Dr. Kritikos is the director of the MAGNIFY (Meaning And Growth Nurtured In Families & Youth) Lab.
+The core mission of the lab is to understand and improve the psychological health of families experiencing stress as a result of trauma, medical conditions, or mental health concerns.
 This program of research draws from clinical psychology, pediatric psychology, and developmental psychology.
+Lab projects aim to magnify the strengths of populations that are often characterized in terms of their vulnerabilities through intervention research and the development of new measures.

-Dr. Kritikos has experience conducting individual, family, and group therapy using principles from a variety of evidence-based treatments, including: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE) therapy, Trauma-Focused CBT (TF-CBT), Parent Child Interaction Therapy (PCIT), and behavioral parent training.
+Dr. Kritikos has experience conducting individual, family, and group therapy using principles from a variety of evidence-based treatments, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE) therapy, Parent Child Interaction Therapy (PCIT), and behavioral parent training.

 Areas of Expertise